 For example, many sports cars, like the Chevy Corvette, have between 4 to 5 inches of ground clearance.
 Depending on the slope of your driveway, that can easily cause the car to scrape as it enters your garage.

-Be aware that making your garage floor higher with epoxy coatings or interlocking garage floor tiles may increase the slope needed for your garage apron.
+Be aware that making your garage floor higher with epoxy coatings or interlocking garage floor tiles may increase the slope you need for your apron.

 How Much Slope Should a Garage Apron Have?